python-discord/code-jam-5/only_otters/README.md

 ## Features Summary

 * A environment-themed user interface;
-* The ability to play songs from your local computer as you select them through a file browser;
+* The ability to play songs from your local computer as you select them through a file browser; (the program will attempt to use `~/Music` by default)
 * Between each song, an audio ad is played.
 This audio ad is a climate change fact scraped from the web from a list of curated sources, then played using `gtts`.
 * An audio visualizer circling around the Earth, which turns red for regular songs (to figure the earth burning, under the effect of impending global warming) and green for ads;
 * An embedded fact widget which refreshes itself every 6 seconds.
 The facts shown here are fetched by the same components has the audio ads.